094459/newsletter-oss-projects/README.md

 **aws-external-package-security**

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**aws-lambda-mcp-cookbook**

+[aws-lambda-mcp-cookbook](https://aws-oss.beachgeek.co.uk/4fc) is a repository from **AWS Hero Ran Isenberg** that provides a working, deployable, open source-based, serverless MCP server blueprint with an AWS Lambda function and AWS CDK Python code with all the best practices and a complete CI/CD pipeline.
+Checkout the README for details of how this is put together, and how to get started. (#211)

 **aws-lambda-java-profiler**